 We are in direct and active competition, with respect to one or more of our product lines, with numerous manufacturers of varying size, technical capability and financial strength.
 A number of these competitors are dependent on semiconductor products as their principal source of income, and some are much larger than we are.
 The number of competitors has grown due to expansion of the market segments in which we participate.
 We consider our primary competitors with respect to our protection products to include STMicroelectronics N.V., NXP Semiconductors N.V., Littlefuse, ON Semiconductor Corporation, Protek Devices and Infineon Technologies AG.
 Our primary competitors with respect to our Advanced Communications products are Broadcom Corporation, Inphi Corporation, Hittite Microwave Corporation, L3 Communications Holdings Inc., Gallium Arsenide Product Manufacturers and our customer's own internal solutions.
-With respect to our Power Management and High Reliability products, we consider our primary competitors to include Texas Instruments Inc., Linear Technologies Inc., Microsemi and Monolithic Power Systems Inc. Our primary competitors and Sensing products include Silicon Laboratories, Texas Instruments Inc. and Analog Devices Inc.
+With respect to our Power Management and High Reliability products, we consider our primary competitors to include Texas Instruments Inc., Linear Technology Corporation, Maxim Integrated Products Inc., Intersil Inc., Advanced Analogic Technologies Inc., Microsemi and Monolithic Power Systems Inc. Our primary competitors with respect to our Wireless and Sensing products include Silicon Laboratories, Texas Instruments Inc. and Analog Devices Inc.